wandersick/aerozoom/README.md

 # AeroZoom
-AeroZoom enhances upon the smooth Magnifier in Windows 7 to magnify as Apple Mac OS X does, as well as turning any mouse into a HTPC/presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.
+AeroZoom is an AutoHotKey program that enhances upon the Magnifier in Windows to turn any mouse into a presentation mouse, where zooming in/out and moving around becomes a breeze without a keyboard.

 Blog posts: